 e-Informatica Software Engineering Journal (eISEJ) is an international, open access, no authorship fees, blind peer-reviewed journal that concerns theoretical and practical issues pertaining development of software systems.
 Our aim is to focus on experimentation and machine learning in software engineering.

-The journal is published under the auspices of the Polish Academy of Sciences, Committee of Computer Science, Software Engineering Section and Wrocław University of Science and Technology.
+The journal is published under the auspices of the Software Engineering Section of the Committee on Informatics of the Polish Academy of Sciences and Wrocław University of Science and Technology.

 Aims and Scope:

 The purpose of e-Informatica Software Engineering Journal is to publish original and significant results in all areas of software engineering research.

 The scope of e-Informatica Software Engineering Journal includes methodologies, practices, architectures, technologies and tools used in processes along the software development lifecycle, but particular stress is laid on empirical evaluation.

 e-Informatica Software Engineering Journal is published online and in hard copy form.
 The on-line version is from the beginning published as a gratis, no authorship fees, open access journal, which means it is available at no charge to the public.
 The printed version of the journal is the primary (reference) one.